Larry Nassar: Accusations, 1990s–2018

-In May 2017 victim impact statements during pre-trial hearings, sentencing, and later interviews, several victims described Nassar's modus operandi: after having gained the trust and friendship of a girl, he would insert his ungloved finger into her vagina during physical therapy, describing this as normal "pressure point" therapy for pain relief.
+In May 2017, victim impact statements during pre-trial hearings, sentencing, and later interviews, several victims described Nassar's modus operandi: after having gained a girl's trust and friendship, he would insert his ungloved finger into her vagina during physical therapy, describing this as normal "pressure point" therapy for pain relief.
 On some of these occasions a parent was in the room, unaware of what happened.

 In October 2017, Olympic gold medalist McKayla Maroney, using the #MeToo hashtag on Twitter, said that Nassar had repeatedly molested her from 2008, when she was 13 years old, until she retired from the sport in 2016.
-Maroney subsequently filed a lawsuit against Nassar, Michigan State University, the United States Olympic Committee and USA Gymnastics.
+Maroney subsequently filed a lawsuit against Nassar, Michigan State University, the United States Olympic Committee, and USA Gymnastics.
 The lawsuit accused USA Gymnastics of covering up the sexual abuse by requiring her to sign a non-disclosure agreement in her $1.25 million settlement.
 Maroney's attorney John Manly called Nassar a "pedophile doctor".

 In November 2017, Olympic gold medalist Aly Raisman said during a 60 Minutes interview, that Nassar had also sexually abused her, when she was 15 years old.
 Gabby Douglas sent a tweet saying that "dressing in a provocative/sexual way incites the wrong crowd."
 She was criticized for it by fellow Olympic teammate Simone Biles and others, who interpreted the tweet as criticism of Raisman and "victim-shaming".
-Douglas apologized for the tweet, and repeated she was also a victim of Nassar's abuse.
+Douglas apologized for the tweet and said that she was also a victim of Nassar's abuse.

 In January 2018, former national team member Maggie Nichols said that Nassar abused her.
-Nassar connected with her on Facebook and complimented her appearance on numerous occasions.
+Nassar had connected with her on Facebook and complimented her appearance on numerous occasions.
 Nichols stated, "I was only 15 and I just thought he was trying to be nice to me.
-Now I believe this was part of the grooming process".
-Also in January 2018, Simone Biles came forward with accounts that she, too, had been sexually abused by Nassar.
-In January 2018, Jordyn Wieber made an impact statement at Nassar's court sentencing, in which she also accused Nassar of sexually abusing her during her time at USA Gymnastics and talked of its effects.
+Now I believe this was part of the grooming process."
+Also in January 2018, Biles came forward with accounts that she, too, had been sexually abused by Nassar.
+In January 2018, Jordyn Wieber made an impact statement at Nassar's court sentencing, in which she also accused Nassar of sexually abusing her during her time at USA Gymnastics and talked of the effects of the abuse on her life.